BenjaminSchwenker/tbsw/README_X0.md

 ```
   # Generate a calibrated X/X0 image
-  nametag='x0image-list'
-  params_x0image = ( x0caltag, RawfileList_x0image, steerfiles_x0, caltag, deletetag,nametag)
-  xx0image(params_x0image)
+  #
+  # The calibrated radiation length image and other images, such as the beamspot
+  # etc can be found in the workspace/root-files/*CalibratedX0Image.root
+  if args.startStep < 5 and args.stopStep >= 4:
+    tbsw.x0script_functions.xx0image(RawfileList_x0image, steerfiles, caltag, name_image1)
 ```

-The runs used for the generation of the image are defined in a list:
+The runs used for the generation of the image and the image named are defined in the following code snippet:

 ```
+# List of runs, which are input for the first x0 image
+# Use only runs, with exactly the same target material and positioning
- RunList_image1 = [
+RunList_x0image = [
-             'run006958.raw',
+		    'run006958.raw', #1mm alu
-             'run006959.raw',
-             'run006960.raw',
           ]

+# Set the name of this image
+name_image1='1mm-alu'

+RawfileList_x0image = [rawfile_path+x for x in RunList_x0image]
 ```

 In this step it is important that exactly the same target material and target position are used.
 The Imaging process can now be repeated for every image you want to create.
 The image settings can be changed in the